2000 Aloha Bowl

-The 2000 Aloha Bowl was a college football bowl game played December 25, 2000 in Honolulu, Hawaii.
+The 2000 Aloha Bowl was a college football bowl game played Christmas Day 2000 in Honolulu, Hawaii.
 It was part of the 2000 NCAA Division I-A football season.
 It featured the Boston College Eagles of the Big East Conference, and the Arizona State Sun Devils of the Pacific-10 Conference.
 Boston College won the game, 31–17.
 This was the final Aloha Bowl.